howprice/invaders-emulator/README.md

   - How does MAME handle cheats?
 - Accurate display buffer generation by copying pixel by pixel as the CPU / raster progresses.
 - What is the correct point in the frame to generate the interrupts?
 See machine update function
-- Use point sampler in shader
 - Headless mode (command line arg)
 - Test on Linux/Mac
 - What is the purpose of the RAM mirror?
 (It *is* used)
-- Apply coloured overlay (make machine display buffer RGB8 and apply in video RAM copy)